 The function counts for the text “x” in the D5:D11 cells.

-Drag it right for the other cells after pressing ENTER.
+- Now, drag it right for the other cells after pressing ENTER.

 In cell D13 write up the following formula.